lawrenae/kuduwiki/Continuous-deployment.md

 **Note**: Unlike the Resource Explorer case above, the repoUrl property should not be changed when configuring manually.
 The webhook payload should already contain the remote repository URL.

-### Create an Azure Website with local git enabled
+### Create an Azure Web App and enable source control with an 'External Repository'

-When setting things up manually as described here, you'll need to enable the 'Local Git repository' option in the portal for your site.
-Even though you will in fact set up continuous deployment, this is the option that allows things to work.
+Use your repo's URL when setting this up.
+This will allow the 'sync' button in the portal to work.

 ### Set up a Web Hook so Kudu gets notified when a deployment happens